andrewh1978/px-cloud/README.md

 4. Clone this repo and cd to it.

 5. Configure cloud-specific environment and project/VPC:
- * AWS: Edit aws-create-vpc.sh and change AWS_region as required (you need to ensure this matches the region set in `$HOME/.aws/config` until https://github.com/mitchellh/vagrant-aws/pull/564 is merged).
-AWS_owner_tag will add an owner tag to all of the AWS objects.
+ * AWS: Edit aws-create-vpc.sh and set the variables:
+   * AWS_region (you need to ensure this matches the region set in `$HOME/.aws/config` until https://github.com/mitchellh/vagrant-aws/pull/564 is merged)
+   * AWS_owner_tag - tag all of the created AWS objects so the owner can be identified
+   * AWS_keypair - name of keypair to be created
+ * GCP: Edit gcp-create-project.sh and set the variables:
+   * GCP_REGION
- * GCP: Edit gcp-create-project.sh and change GCP_REGION as required.
-GCP_owner_tag will add an owner tag to all of the GCP objects.
+   * GCP_owner_tag - tags all of the GCP objects so the owner can be identified

 6. Create cloud-specific VPC/project:
  * AWS: `sh aws-create-vpc.sh`